Characters of Final Fantasy XII: Vaan

 During the events of Revenant Wings, Vaan becomes captain of the Airship Galbana and uses it to travel to Lemures, meeting old friends while making new ones.
-He is given the title of the "leading man" formerly held by Balthier, and other characters suggest a teacher/student relationship between them, though Balthier denies this.
-In the aftermath, Vaan and Penelo, now a couple, take their leave from Rabanastre to have their own adventure, sporting a shirt over his outfit by the time of Final Fantasy Tactics A2.
+He is given the title of the "leading man" which Balthier formerly held, and other characters suggest a teacher/student relationship between them, though Balthier denies this.
+In the aftermath, Vaan and Penelo, who are now a couple, leave Rabanastre to have their own adventure, sporting a shirt over his outfit by the time of Final Fantasy Tactics A2.

-Although Basch was originally considered for the role of the main character, that focus was shifted to Vaan after "taking into consideration the target demographic".
-With the casting of Kouhei Takeda for the voice acting and motion capture, Vaan became a little less feminine and more "active, upbeat, bright and positive" than originally planned.
+The recent Vagrant Story, which featured a rugged and tough protagonist, was deemed a commercial failure.
+Therefore, Vaan was designed to be effeminate and placed in the main role, as the developers believed the public would be more interested in a teenager.
+He would have been even more effeminate if Kouhei Takeda had not been cast for his voice acting and motion capture, and Vaan became more "active, upbeat, bright and positive" than originally planned.
 He was designed by character designer Akihiko Yoshida to look Asian.
-Vaan was voiced in Final Fantasy XII by Bobby Edner in English and by Kouhei Takeda in Japanese.
-Vaan also made appearances in other video games; despite having been created for Final Fantasy XII, Vaan was first introduced in the 2004 crossover board game Itadaki Street Special for the PlayStation 2.
-He also appears in Itadaki Street Portable for the PlayStation Portable.
-He also appears in the PSP game Dissidia 012 Final Fantasy, where, as in Final Fantasy XII he is voiced by Bobby Edner in the English version; however, Takeda was unable to reprise his role as Vaan and he was replaced by Kensho Ono in the Japanese version.
+Vaan is voiced in Final Fantasy XII by Bobby Edner in English and by Kouhei Takeda in Japanese.
+Vaan has also appeared in other video games; despite having been created for Final Fantasy XII, he was first introduced in the 2004 crossover board game Itadaki Street Special for the PlayStation 2.
+He also appears in Itadaki Street Portable and Dissidia 012 Final Fantasy, both for the PlayStation Portable.
+In Dissidia 012 Final Fantasy, Bobby Edner reprises his role in English; however, Takeda was unable to reprise his role as Vaan and was replaced by Kensho Ono in Japanese.